ycerhu/itp/Final Project/FFP/FFP.md

 }`

 Instead of `function setup()`, I first created a `function preload()` to prevent delay in the appearance of media file I imported.
 I learnt from [Strings-art by Patt Vira](https://youtu.be/qH7ZgQghKUU?si=GGHGhibbohgFtso) and [p5.sound](https://www.youtube.com/watch?v=Pn1g1wjxl_0&list=PLRqwX-V7Uu6aFcVjlDAkkGIixw70s7jpW) that it requires time for the program to load media file if it is placed in `function setup()`.
 However `function preload()` can serve like a pre-set-up so that they will be loaded already and ready to launch once the program is launched.

+#### Summary for the next two points:

+I use the FFT function to retrieve data of the 'energy', aka volume, of 3 frequency band: bass, mid, treble.
+Why not high/mid/low?
+Because they are predefined name of the getEnergy() function.

+Bass volume is affecting acceleration of the particles.

+Mid volume is affecting the distortion of the noisy circle.

+Treble volume is affecting the shadowBlur on the circles +

 ### FFT + Perlin Noise Flow Field